Amar-Omerika/SocialApp/README.md

 # SocialApp

 # Tools
-This App was buidl using react native
+This App was build using react native

 # About